aliceriot/supContacts.py/README.md

 #Sup Addressbook

-Getting the sup addressbook to work correctly is a pain in the ass.
+Getting the sup addressbook to work correctly proved a bit difficult.
 I wanted to make my google email contacts available when composing a mail from sup.